 This may be the case in social categorization research, This literature participants are forced to choose between the categories “woman” and “man” (or “male” and “female”) (see for example, Cloutier et al., 2005; Campanella et al., 2001; Webster et al., 2004; Zhao & Bentin, 2008).
 A slightly different task asks participants to rate the faces on gender as a quality, rather than a category, often with “feminine” and “masculine” as endpoints on a single scale.(e.g. D’Ascenzo et al., 2015; others).
 Overall, despite some variations, this is a literature where gender is frequently conflated with sex and assumed to be a binary.

-When gender is measured as only the categories “woman” and “man” the implication may be that gender/sex consists of two discrete mutually exclusive categories (ref.
-When gender is measured on a continuum with femininity and masculinity mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but suggests that degrees are possible.
+When gender is measured as only the categories “woman” and “man” the implication may be that gender/sex consists of two discrete mutually exclusive categories (ref).
+When gender is measured on a continuum with femininity and masculinity as mutually exclusive polar opposites, it still reproduced femininity and masculinity as opposites, but suggests that degrees are possible.
 Additionally, there is a certain conceptual ambiguity around the terms femininity and masculinity, where they are conflated with the properties of women and men, even though there is evidence that these terms are applied differently to women and men (Hester et al., 2020).

 However, creating alternative methods presents a challenge in and of itself.
 Using categories, presents a challenge because the very act of presenting participants with a set number of categories in itself suggests that those categories are discrete and mutually exclusive.
 Allowing participants to use more than one category is to overcome that….